National Basketball League (Australia): History

 In April 2016, the Townsville Crocodiles folded as they had become too financially unsustainable to continue.

 Larry Kestelman has stated on the Aussie Hoopla podcast that no NBL club will ever fold again as long as he is in control of the league.

 Allowing for clubs to recruit the best Australian players not in the NBA became easier with the marquee rule which saw the return from Europe and the US of players such as Brad Newley, David Andersen and Andrew Bogut.
-In addition the Special Restricted Player rule, introduced for the 2016–17 season, allows for clubs to recruit players born in countries such China, Philippines, Taiwan, India, South Korea, Singapore, and Japan who would not count as imports under NBL rules.
+In addition the Special Restricted Player rule, introduced for the 2016–17 season, allows for clubs to recruit players born in countries such as China, Philippines, Taiwan, India, South Korea, Singapore, and Japan who would not count as imports under NBL rules.

-The growth of Basketball in Asia over recent years and the overall strength and standard of Australian Basketball should ensure the sustainability of the league for many years provided Asian players continue to strive to compete in the NBL and Asian basketball fans are able to follow the league.
-Current trends should see the NBL as the third highest attended basketball league in the world, after the NBA and EuroLeague.

 From 2016 to 2018, there was a renewed interest in the sport, with it being described as being the National Basketball League's greatest ever period.
 2016–17 set a new attendance record for the league, with the figure being matched the following year, as well as the Grand Final series for the 2017–18 season.

-In 2018, the South East Melbourne Phoenix were announced as the latest club to join the league, and started competing in the 2019–20 season; a season which was widely regarded as a major season for the league.
+In 2018, the S.E.
+Melbourne Phoenix were announced as the latest club to join the league, and started competing in the 2019–20 season; a season which was widely regarded as a major season for the league.
 After an active off-season, including the signings of LaMelo Ball and R. J. Hampton, two highly rated NBA 2020 draft picks, the league started by continuing to topple attendance records from the first round.
-The season's opening night had 10,300 fans in attendance to watch Melbourne United and the South East Melbourne Phoenix compete in the first "Throwdown", with a further 20,550 fans attending games across the first round.
+The season's opening night had 10,300 fans in attendance to watch Melbourne United and the S.E.
+Melbourne Phoenix compete in the first "Throwdown", with a further 20,550 fans attending games across the first round.
 After signing a broadcasting deal with Facebook Watch, over one million American fans watched Ball's first game in the NBL against the Brisbane Bullets.

 Following two condensed seasons due to the COVID-19 pandemic, the 2022–23 NBL season and the 2023 finals series saw a number of all-time attendance records being set for the league.

+In the 2023–24 season, one million fans attended NBL games for the first time since 1996.

+On 11 March 2025, the National Basketball Association, the National Basketball League and the Victoria State Government announced that the New Orleans Pelicans of the NBA would play two pre-season exhibition basketball games at Rod Laver Arena in Melbourne, Victoria, Australia, as part of the NBA x NBL: Melbourne Series.
+The Pelicans will play Melbourne United 3 October 2025, and the South East Melbourne Phoenix on 5 October 2025.

+On 20 August 2025, the NBL and ESPN announced they had extended their broadcast and streaming media deal.
+2025-26 games will be live on Disney+ via the ESPN tile as well as the existing coverage through Foxtel, Kayo Sports, Fetch TV, and Sky New Zealand.